BarryJCuda/European-Super-League-Constitution/README.md

 - Minimum bid to get a FA off waivers is $1
 - FAAB dollars are not tradeable
 - There is a two Day waiting period for waivers to clear
-- Free agency locks a week after the championship ends.

 ### Trades ###